 On or about Issue Date, Company A issued a units of the Instruments.
-The proceeds of such issuance to Company A were $\underline{b}$ in the aggregate or $\underline{b}$ per unit.
-The proceeds of the issuance were used to acquire another company in a related line of business.
-At the time at which the units were issued and subsequently, Company A owned approximately d shares of Company B common stock.
-At the end of the day that was four days prior to Issue Date, the Company B common stock had a fair market value of $\underline{b}$ per share.
-Thus, the aggregate issue price of the units was equal to the fair market value of a units of Company B common stock four days prior to Issue Date.
+The proceeds of such issuance to Company A were \underline{b} in the aggregate or \underline{c} per unit (less the underwriting discount).
+The proceeds of the issuance were used for general corporate purposes, including the reduction of short-term and long-term borrowings and other business opportunities.
+When the Instruments were issued, Company A owned approximately d shares of Company B common stock.
+At the end of the day that was six days prior to Issue Date, the Company B common stock had a fair market value of \underline{c} per share.
+The aggregate issue price of the Instruments was equal to the fair market value of a shares of Company B common stock six days prior to Issue Date.

-The terms of the Instruments were somewhat unusual.
-The units made quarterly payments that resulted in a yield of $\underline{e}$ % per annum based on initial issue price.
-The units were not redeemable earlier than 30 days prior to the Maturity Date.
-At maturity, the units were exchangeable for Company B shares on a sliding scale that depended on the value of the Company B common stock on the Maturity Date: (1) if the value of a share of Company B common on the maturity date was equal to or less than $\underline{s}c$ , each unit was exchanged for one share of Company B common stock; (2) if the value of a share of Company B common on the maturity date was greater than $\underline{s}c$ but less than $\underline{s}f$ , then each unit would be exchanged for a fractional share of Company B common stock with a fair market value equal to $\underline{c}$ ; (3) If the value of a share of Company B common stock was $\underline{s}$ or greater, each unit would be exchanged for $\underline{g}$ % of a share of Company B common stock.
-However, Company A had the sole discretion to decide to deliver cash equal to the market value of the Company B shares rather than the shares, themselves.
+Under the terms of the Instruments, Company A made quarterly payments that resulted in a yield of e% per annum based on initial issue price.
+At maturity, the Instruments were exchangeable for Company B shares on a sliding scale that depended on the value of the Company B common stock on the Maturity Date: (1) if the value of a share of Company B common stock on the Maturity Date was equal to or less than \$c, each unit would be exchanged for one share of Company B common stock; (2) if the value of a share of Company B common stock on the Maturity Date was greater than \$c but less than \$f, then the Instruments would be exchanged for a fractional share of Company B common stock with a fair market value equal to \$c; (3) if the value of a share of Company B common stock was \$f or greater, the Instruments would be exchanged for g% of a share of Company B common stock (the "Exchange Rate").
+However, Company A had the sole discretion to decide to deliver cash equal to the market value of the Company B shares rather than the shares themselves.
+In addition, no fractional shares of Company B common stock will be issued at maturity.
+In lieu of any fractional share otherwise issuable, such holder shall be entitled to receive an amount in cash equal to the value of such fractional share.